alejandroaviles/fkpt/README.md

 # fkpt
-Perturbation theory for Modified Gravity Theory using "fk"-Kernels.
+Perturbation theory for Modified Gravity theories using "fk"-Kernels.

 fkpt is a code that computes the 1-loop redshift space power spectrum for tracers.